Dreycey/Phage-EnrichSeq/kraken_module/README.md

 # Usage

+## Update kraken_module.config file

+local genomeDir="ref_genomes"; (where do you want to keep the downloaded reference genomes?) local dbDir="krakenDB"; (name of the database directory you want created) local actinoOutFile="actinoReformatted.fa"; (new Actinobacteriophage)

 ## Build the kraken2 database

-* update the paths in the bash script (TODO: allow for input)

 ```
 bash kraken2Build.sh;